sunday58/sunday58/README.md

 ### Hi there 👋

-My name is Sunday David, a mobile software developer at Wefixam:
+My name is Sunday David, a mobile software developer at Ankorit:

 - 🔭 I’m currently working on any form of mobile Applications
 - 🌱 I’m currently learning Blockchain Technology